 Azure Avery

-Avery’s joint NREL and MSU Denver research focuses on thermal and electrical transport properties of carbon nanotube films.
+Avery’s joint NLR and MSU Denver research focuses on thermal and electrical transport properties of carbon nanotube films.
 She is the co-author of, “Tailoring semiconducting carbon nanotube networks with enhanced thermoelectric properties,” published in Nature Energy as well as “Size- and Temperature-Dependent Suppression of Phonon Thermal Conductivity in Carbon Nanotube Thermoelectric Films,” published in Advanced Electronic Materials.
 She also holds a patent as a co-inventor for methods of preparing single-walled carbon nanotube networks (Patent 11796488).

 She holds affiliations with several professional organizations such as the Advanced Laboratory Physics Association, the American Association of Physics Teachers, and the American Physical Society.